There are three parts to a divorce if you have children and two if you don't:

 1. Your separation or divorce will be slower if you rush your partner

-If you want to know how to separate amicably, this is the most crucial of all the steps and the most often ignored.
+If you want to know how have an amicable separation, this is the most crucial of all the steps and the most often ignored.
 At the start of the divorce process, you and your partner are likely to be in different emotional places.
 Our diagram shows the journey people go through when a major life change happens.
 The person who started thinking of divorce first is usually ahead on this path.
 This means they have had more time to get used to the idea of separating and have started considering alternatives and solutions.

 The person who didn’t make the initial decision to divorce is in a different place.
 They are still feeling raw emotions like shock, denial and anger.
 In this state, they will find it impossible to make agreements.
 The more the instigator gets impatient, the more their partner digs their heels in and things grind to a halt.